 Multilateral cooperation will continue because it must.
 Global problems, including security problems, simply will not yield to national action alone or even to action by coalitions of the willing.
 To manage international security, trade and finance, health and environmental protection, human rights and human development, in sum, the totality and diversity of the issues of modern life, the world cannot dispense with the complex of treaties, conventions, norms and institutions and networks that governments, business and civil society have created, and continue to create.
-Multilateral cooperation, not multilateralism as an ideology or as an end in itself, will remain essential, and the United Nations will remain at the centre of that system of cooperation.
+Multilateral cooperation, not multilateralism as an ideology, will remain essential, and the United Nations will remain at the centre of that system of cooperation.

 At the same time the status quo at the UN cannot endure indefinitely.
-At the heart of the current system is the UN Charter, written in another age in light of the problems suffered in another age.
-It retains its salience in the 21st century, particularly as regards preserving peace and security between states, but it is not sufficient for the 21st century.
+At the heart of the current system is the U N Charter, written in another age to deal with the problems suffered in another age.
+It retains its salience in the 21st century but it is not sufficient for the 21st century.
 The laws, rules and norms governing relations between states developed pursuant to the Charter will be integral to peace as long as states remain the principal organizing unit of international relations.
 Nevertheless, from humanitarian emergencies, to catastrophic communicable diseases to the potential nexus of terror and weapons of mass destruction to the eradication of poverty, the international community faces new challenges for which it needs to find new answers.
 Reform, including UN reform, is necessary and urgent.

-The framers of the UN Charter were developing international law while acknowledging national power1.
+The framers of the UN Charter were developing international law while acknowledging the significance of national power.
 The Charter could not have been negotiated otherwise; hence the veto and the status of permanent membership on the Security Council of the five most powerful countries when the Charter was negotiated.
-The UN will not be reformed in a vacuum, if it will be reformed at all, unless it makes itself relevant to the concerns of its most powerful members as well as those of its least powerful members.
+The UN will not be reformed in a vacuum, if it will be reformed at all.
+The key for the UN will be to remain relevant to the concerns of its most powerful members while serving the interests also of its least powerful members.